Invoice Discounting: How to Access Working Capital

 What is Invoice Discounting?

-Invoice discounting is a form of financing where a company receives a loan based on the value of its accounts receivable.
-The business repays the loan when it collects payments from its customers.
+Invoice discounting is a form of alternative business financing where a company receives a cash advance based on the value of its accounts receivable.
+The business repays the advance when it collects payments from its customers.

-When the company collects payment, it sends the total amount to the facility.
-The difference between the discounted and the full amount is the fee paid to the facility and the invoice discounting cost.
+When the company collects payment, it sends the total amount to the invoice discounting provider.
+The difference between the discounted and the full amount is the discount fee paid to the provider and represents the invoice discounting cost.

-Most discount rates range from 1-3% of the invoice’s value.
-Some discount facilities require the business to discount their entire accounts receivable ledger, while others offer selective invoice discounting.
+Most discount rates, or discount fees, range from 1-3% of the invoice’s value.
+Some invoice discounting providers require the business to discount its entire accounts receivable ledger, while others offer selective invoice discounting.
+Unlike invoice factoring, invoice discounting allows the business to retain control over its sales ledger and the collections process.

 How does Invoice Discounting work?